remotestorage/armadietto/README.md

 * Refuse to process POST authentication requests over insecure connections
 * Block insecure storage requests and revoke the client's access

-Armadietto considers a request to be secure if:
+Armadietto considers a request to be secure if one of the following is set:

 * armadietto itself acts as an SSL terminator and the connection to it is encrypted
 * The `X-Forwarded-SSL` header has the value `on`